PINTO0309/BoT-SORT-ONNX-TensorRT/README.md

 # BoT-SORT-ONNX-TensorRT
 BoT-SORT + YOLOX implemented using only onnxruntime, Numpy and scipy, without cython_bbox and PyTorch.
 Fast human tracker.

+This repository does not use the less accurate CNN Feature Extractor.
+Instead, use Transformer's Fast-ReID model.
 ```bash
 docker pull pinto0309/botsort_onnx_tensorrt:latest